SentometricsResearch/sentometricsresearch.github.io-source/content/authors/David-Ardia/_index.md

 user_groups:
 - Researchers
 ---
-David is an IVADO professor in the Department of Decision Sciences at HEC Montréal.
-Trained in quantitative methods for finance, he has have a keen interest in asset allocation, risk management, and text-mining.
-In 2018, the Swiss Risk Association awarded him ???Swiss risk manager of the year???.
+David is an IVADO professor in the Department of Decision Sciences at HEC MontrÃ©al. Trained in quantitative methods for finance, he has have a keen interest in asset allocation, risk management, and text-mining.
+In 2018, the Swiss Risk Association awarded him "Swiss risk manager of the year".
 He is a regular member at GERAD, Quantact, and Fin-ML, an associate researcher at OBVIA, and an instructor at DataCamp.
-When he is not coding, he plays a foodie in downtown Montréal.
+When he is not coding, he plays a foodie in downtown MontrÃ©al.